The First Kimchi

 The main tradition is Gimjang (김장) which basically means communal kimchi making.
 This tradition usually occurs as winter approaches and the weather gets cooler.
 Family members or friends gather and make large batches of kimchi which are than distributed to other family members.
 Usually making kimchi can take a couple days since it involves steps like brining which can take up to 12 hours to complete.
 After all the hard work is complete, another tradition is to boil some pork and enjoy it with the fresh made batch of kimchi.

-The process of kimchi can seem like a daunting task especially for those who have never made it before, in this chapter I will breakdown the proper steps so that you can successfully and safely ferment and soon join in on this tradition with family and friends.
+The process of kimchi can seem like a daunting task especially for those who have never made it before, so check out my other blog posts that break down the proper steps so that you can successfully and safely ferment and soon join in on this tradition with family and friends.

 Definition of Kimchi (김치)